Fundamental Theory of Torsion Gravity: Particles and cosmology

-In this third part, we have presented and discussed the possible torsional dynamics in the cosmology and particle physics standard models.
+In this third chapter, we presented and discussed the possible torsional dynamics in the cosmology and particle physics standard models.
 Now it is time to pull together all the loose ends in order to display the general overview.

 We have seen and stated repeatedly that torsion can be thought as an axial-vector massive field coupling to the axial-vector bi-linear spinor field according to the term